 Stamp Duty Land Tax (SDLT) is a tax you pay as a lump sum when you buy a house and was introduced in December 2003.
-You don't have to pay this if you are a first time buyer.
-If you aren't buying for the first time you'll have to pay this tax on your house purchase on residential properties over £125,000 or non-residential properties over £150,000.
+Usually, you don't have to pay this if you are a first time buyer and prior to 8th July 2020, if you weren't buying for the first time you would have had to pay this tax on your house purchase on residential properties over £125,000 or non-residential properties over £150,000.

 How much Stamp Duty Land Tax do I have to pay?

 The Stamp Duty Land Tax rate and the amount you pay varies firstly according to whether the land or property is residential or non-residential and mixed use.

 But you'll only pay that sliding scale rate for the proportion of the property price that’s inside that band, according to these rules for freehold sales:

 View the Government's Stamp Duty Land Tax calculator to work out what your SDLT could be if you were to complete on a property over £500,000 between 8th July 2020 and 31st March 2021.